browserengineering/book/book/security.md

 [^why-visit-attackers]: Why is the user on the attacker's site?
-    Perhaps it has funny memes, or it's been hacked and is being used for the attack against its will, or perhaps the evil-doer paid for ads on sketchy websites where users have low standards for security anyway.
+    Perhaps it has funny memes, or it's been hacked and is being used for the attack against its will, or perhaps the evildoer paid for ads on sketchy websites where users have low standards for security anyway.